-An easy, rapid growing crop, radishes are usually grown for their delicious, peppery root.
-Radishes mature anywhere from 21-30 days from seeding whereupon the root is ready for harvest, but have you ever wondered if you can eat the radish greens?
+An easy, rapid-growing crop, radishes are usually grown for their delicious, peppery root.
+Radishes mature anywhere from 21 to 30 days from seeding whereupon the root is ready for harvest, but have you ever wondered if you can eat the radish greens?
 If so, what can you do with radish leaves and how to harvest radish greens?

 Can You Eat Radish Greens?